 Ellie, one our wonderful quilters, wrote the following for a church presentation:

 As most of you know we have a quilting group here at the church and we meet here on Wednesdays from 10 until 3.30.
-We bring our lunch and make tea and coffee and share a meal together.
+We bring our lunches and make tea and coffee and share a meal together.
 In between we work on a quilt.
 I thought today I would just tell you a little bit about what we do with some of our quilts and how much your church contributes to your community.

 Some time ago, one of our quilters who is also a volunteer at Mackenzie Hospital in Richmond Hill volunteered to deliver twenty lap quilts to the hospital for the extendacare patients that reside there full time.
 They were very appreciative and said they would be grateful for any and all that we could find the time to make for them.